-When the ignition switch is turned to ON, modes of the trip computer can be selected by pushing the trip mode switch on the steering wheel switch for audio controls or by the trip computer change button.
+When the ignition switch is turned to ON, modes of the trip computer can be selected by pushing the trip computer change button.
 The following modes can be selected:

 Outside air temperature (ICY-°F or °C)

 The outside air temperature is displayed in °F or °C.